webgme/webgme/docs/meta_modeling/meta_editor.rst

 Connections and Ports
 --------------------
-In order to create connections between ``Components`` or rather between the ``Pins`` of the ``Components`` we need to make the ``Connection`` into a connection like object.
-In webgme's meta-model there is no first order concept of a connection, instead such can be constructed by using reserved named pointers; ``src`` and ``dst``.
+In order to create connections between ``Components`` or rather between the ``Pins`` of the ``Components`` we need to make our ``Connection`` into a connection like object.
+In webgme's meta-model there is no first order concept of a connection, instead such can be constructed using reserved named pointers; ``src`` and ``dst``.
 The target of each will be the source and destination of the ``Connection`` respectively.

-TODO: Ports
+For more details on connections revisit the `"Connections" meta_modeling_concepts.html#connections>`_ under `"Meta-modeling Concepts" meta_modeling_concepts.html`_.

+Just like with connections, there is no first order concept of a port in webgme.
+Connection sources and destinations are only constrained by the valid pointer ends defined in meta-model and can crosscut over the containment hierarchy.
+To make modeling more comprehensible, it is often useful to be able to visually propagate port like children up to boundary of the parent node.
+The way this is solved in webgme is through the `meta-property meta_modeling_concepts.html#meta-property>`_ (implemented as registry) `isPort`.
+Note that the usage of this property only takes effect if the decorator (the UI component responsible for drawing the box on the canvas) implements logic using this property - this is the case for both the default Model- and SVG-Decorators.

 TODO: Video